joonarafael/ohte/README.md

 **PROBLEM B**: *The lock file is not compatible with the current version of Poetry.
 Upgrade Poetry to be able to read the lock file or, alternatively, regenerate the lock file with the poetry lock command.*

 **SOLUTION B**: Your Poetry installation is too old/new.
-Lock file has been generated with Poetry version 1.4.0.
-You could try to match your Poetry version, but this issue can also be resolved by first removing `poetry.lock` file entirely, and then regenerating it again by executing:
+The original lock file has been generated with Poetry version 1.4.0.
+You could try to match your Poetry version, but this issue can also be resolved by first removing `poetry.lock` file at `./flaggame/poetry.lock` entirely, and then regenerating it again by executing:

 ```bash
 rm -r poetry.lock